OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:38

-Then some of the scribes and Pharisees said to Him, “Teacher, we want to see a sign from You.”
+Then some of the scribes and Pharisees approached Him, saying, “Teacher, we want to see a sign from You.”

 ## Matthew 12:39